imazen/imageflow-dotnet-server/README.md

 * Mapping arbitrary virtual paths to physical ones.
 * Imageflow's [Querystring API](https://docs.imageflow.io/querystring/introduction.html) (compatible with ImageResizer)

+### Known Issues

+* Imageflow.Server.DiskCache does not work properly under Linux/Mac.
+* Images with corrupted color profiles are not processed

 ## Basic Installation

 You can look at `examples/Imageflow.Server.ExampleMinimal` to see the result.